Derick Brassard: Edmonton Oilers (2022)

-On March 21, 2022, the Flyers traded Brassard to the Edmonton Oilers in exchange for a fourth-round selection in the 2023 NHL Entry Draft.
+On March 21, 2022, the Flyers traded Brassard to the Edmonton Oilers in exchange for a fourth-round selection in the 2023 NHL entry draft.
 The Oilers were Brassard's 10th NHL team; in joining them, he became one of nine NHL players to appear for 10 or more teams.
+He made his debut with the Oilers on March 24, playing on a line with Ryan Nugent-Hopkins, and scored his first goal for the team that night against the San Jose Sharks.
+However, towards the end of the season, he saw more time as a healthy scratch and in the playoffs, only saw action in one playoff game, going scoreless.

 Return to Ottawa (2022–2023)

 After the 2021–22 season, Brassard was not re-signed by the Oilers.
 Brassard signed a professional try-out with the Ottawa Senators on September 15, 2022.
 After posting three points in four preseason games, Brassard was signed to a one-year contract with the Senators on October 10.
 Brassard played in his 1,000th NHL game, recording two goals in a 5–3 victory against his former team, the New York Rangers.
 He became the seventh player in NHL history to score multiple goals in his 1,000th game.
-Brassard suffered a fractured tibia in the latter stages of the season requiring surgery.
+On March 30 in a game against the Philadelphia Flyers, Brassard suffered a broken right fibula after getting tangled up with defenceman Rasmus Ristolainen and goaltender Felix Sandström in a tussle in front of the net.
+The injury sidelined him for the rest of the season after undergoing surgery.

 On June 23, 2024, after a year out of hockey, Brassard announced his retirement.

+Brief return and second retirement (2025–2026)

+On December 10, 2025, Brassard came out of retirement and signed for Swiss club Genève-Servette HC of the National League.
+In his first game with Genève-Servette, Brassard suffered a lower-back injury, and was initially projected to be out for four weeks.
+Though he was healthy again in time for the National League playoffs, he ultimately did not play another game throughout the regular season and postseason.
+Following the season, on July 21, 2026, Brassard was hired as a player development assistant by the NHL's New York Rangers, ending his playing career for a second time.